Bilateral Endoprosthetic Surgery of Hip and Knee

 Introduction: When both joints are affected – why the question of bilateral surgery is being asked more and more frequently

-Patients with advanced osteoarthritis rarely suffer from only one joint.
-Especially in the hip and knee, bilateral wear is often seen in daily practice , which severely limits mobility.
+Patients with advanced osteoarthritis rarely suffer only from one joint.
+Especially in the hip and knee, a bilateral wear frequently appears in daily practice bilateral wear, which severely limits mobility.
 The classic recommendation for decades was: first one side, months later the other.

-However, endoprosthetics has changed fundamentally over the past 10–20 years.
-Gentle surgical techniques, optimized implants, modern anesthesia procedures and specialized centers enable today in selected cases a bilateral care of hip and knee prostheses – simultaneously in one surgery.
+However, endoprosthetics has fundamentally changed in the last 10–20 years.
+Tissue-sparing surgical techniques, optimized implants, modern anesthesia procedures and specialized centers now enable in selected cases a bilateral provision of hip and knee prostheses – simultaneously in one operation.

-The central question is therefore no longer whether, but for whom, under what conditions and with what expertise a bilateral endoprosthesis is safe and reasonable.
+The central question is therefore no longer whether, but for whom, under which conditions and with what expertise a bilateral endoprosthesis is safe and sensible.

 What does "bilateral" or "on both sides" mean in endoprosthetics?

-In medicine, the terms bilateral, both sides , and bilateral are used synonymously.
-This refers to the treatment of both sides of the body
+In medicine the terms bilateral, both sides and bilateral are used synonymously.
+It refers to the treatment of both sides of the body, i.e.:

-- both hip joints with a hip prosthesis / hip TEP
+- both hip joints with a hip prosthesis / hip-THR

-- both knee joints with a knee prosthesis / knee TEP
+- both knee joints with a knee prosthesis / knee-THR

-- or bilateral sledge prostheses for isolated arthrosis of a knee compartment
+- or bilateral partial knee prostheses in isolated arthritis of a knee compartment

 It is important to distinguish between:

-- simultaneously bilateral in one surgery (simultaneous bilateral)
+- simultaneous bilateral in one operation (simultaneous bilateral)

-This article deliberately focuses on simultaneous bilateral care in a single operation, as this is where the biggest questions and greatest advances lie.
+This article deliberately focuses on the simultaneous bilateral treatment in one operation, because exactly here the biggest questions, but also the biggest advances lie.

 Historical Development: Why Bilateral Endoprostheses Were Previously Considered Risky